Skip to main content

 The Boat Race

-Watch the competitive annual boat race along a four-mile stretch of the River Thames between Oxford and Cambridge Universities in a sporting institution that dates all the way back to 1829.
-Taking place at the end of March, drink in the views from a Riverside pub or find a spot along the West London tow paths and cheer on the crews.
+Watch the competitive annual Boat Race along a four-mile stretch of the River Thames between Oxford and Cambridge Universities in a sporting institution that dates all the way back to 1829.
+Taking place in April, drink in the views from a riverside pub or find a spot along the West London tow paths and cheer on the crews.

 Photo by: guvkullarphoto